arashnm80/arashnm80.github.io/handbook/play-to-win-or-don't-play-at-all.md

-**life is hell but there might be a black swan chance to create or find an oasais**
+**life is hell, but there might be a black swan chance to create or find an oasais**
 **so leave or or total-war for narrow possibility to live**

 ### stay-advance-leave